-EPSON PrivateLine and Extra Care are service marks; EPSON Store and SizeWise are trademarks; and Presenters Club and PowerLite are registered trademarks of Epson America, Inc.
+Extra Care is a service mark; EPSON Store and SizeWise are trademarks; and Presenters Club, PrivateLine, and PowerLite are registered trademarks of Epson America, Inc.

 General Notice: Other product names used herein are for identification purposes only and may be trademarks of their respective owners.
 EPSON disclaims any and all rights in those marks.